-Sensitive personal information is a legal category of personal information that must be stored and handled in specific ways under laws like the General Data Protection Regulation (GDPR) and the California Privacy Rights Act (CPRA) due to the vulnerable nature of the data.
+Sensitive personal information, a legal category of personal information, must be stored and handled in specific ways under laws like the General Data Protection Regulation (GDPR) and the California Privacy Rights Act (CPRA) due to its vulnerability.

 While the legal definition of personal information changes under different privacy laws, it refers to any data that can directly or indirectly identify an individual or household.

-Sensitive information, however, can be used to determine things like a person’s opinions, personal preferences, or additional susceptible details that could lead to fraud, identity theft, or other harm if the data is leaked, breached, or compromised in some way.
+Sensitive information, however, can determine things like a person’s opinions, personal preferences, or additional susceptible details that could lead to fraud, identity theft, or other harm if the data is leaked, breached, or compromised.

-This comprehensive guide will help you understand the subtle difference between personal and sensitive information and outline how to handle this type of data collection under each of the different data privacy laws that may impact your business.
+Below, learn the differences between personal and sensitive information and how to handle this type of data collection under different privacy laws that may impact your business.

 Definition of Sensitive Personal Information

-Sensitive personal information, sometimes called SPI, is data that is subject to strict protection guidelines under laws like the GDPR and the CPRA and includes very intimate details about your users, like their:
+Sensitive personal information, sometimes called SPI, is data that is subject to strict protection guidelines under laws like the GDPR and the CCPA and includes very intimate details, such as:

 - Political affiliations